 ! &namptr !
-Poleward Transport Diagnostic (default F) ! - ln_diaptr = .false. !
-Poleward heat and salt transport (T) or no ot (F) ln_subbas = .false. !
-Atlantic/Pacific/Indian basins computation on (T) or not /
+Polewar d Transport Diagnostic (default F) ! ln_diaptr ln_subbas !
+Poleward heat and salt transport (T) or no !
+Atlantic/Pacific/Indian basins computation ,

-The poleward heat and salt transports, their advective and diffusive component, and the meriodional stream function can be computed on-line in $diaptr.F90 \, ln\diaptr$ to true (see the namptr namelist below).
-When $ln\subbas = true$ , transports and stream function are computed for the Atlantic, Indian, Pacific and Indo-Pacific Oceans (defined north of 30°S) as well as for the World Ocean.
-The sub-basin decomposition requires an input file (subbasins.nc) which contains three 2D mask arrays, the Indo-Pacific mask been deduced from the sum of the Indian and Pacific mask (Fig 11.1).
+The poleward heat and salt transports, their advective and diffusive component, and the meriodional stream function can be computed on-line in diaptr.F90 $ln\diaptr$ to true (see the namptr namelist below).
+When $ln\subbas =$ true, transports and stream function are computed for the Atlantic, Indian, Pacific and Indo-Pacific Oceans (defined north of $30^{\circ}$ S) as well as for the World Ocean.
+The subbasin decomposition requires an input file (subbasins.nc) which contains three 2D mask arrays, the Indo-Pacific mask been deduced from the sum of the Indian and Pacific mask (Fig 11.1).